equilet/tsar-bell/README.md

 # tsar-bell
 Max implementation of Faust code for Tsar Bell project

+The Russian Tsar Bell is the largest confirmed bell ever cast at over 200 tons.
+But in 1732, before it was ever struck, this Goliath of bells broke.
+Its parts have been on display in the Kremlin ever since.
+Our team of UC Berkeley, Stanford, and U Michigan researchers made the Tsar Bell ring for the very first time.
+With Finite Element Analysis (FEA) and other simulations, we created a computational model of what it would have sounded like.

 Before simulating the sound of the Tsar Bell, we simulated the sound of a known bell to prove that our model produces correct results.
 We simulated the sound of a small dinner bell.
 Played side by side, the real sound and the simulated sound are nearly indistinguishable, but we noticed that the simulation feels a bit cold because it is too perfect.
 The simulation involves a "perfect" geometry without variations in revolved profile of the bell.
 Real bells have inperfections, which produce the distinctive bell sounds.
 The recording below shows these imperfections in a ringing timbre.

 What do these imperfections sound like in a massive bell?
 Below is a sound example of a bell with a similar profile as the Tsar Bell, but a smaller size.
 Scaling the sound to the size of the Tsar Bell, we get this sound, with a warm timbre preserved.